trycourier/courier-react/packages/react-toast/README.md

 ## [Overview](#overview)

-## What is Courier React Toast?
+## What is Toast?

-Courier React Toast aims to be the easiest way to create in-app notifications.
+Toast aims to be the easiest way to create in-app notifications.
 With a simple integration and straight forward API we make it easy for anyone to integrate fast.

 ### What is a `toast`?